William-King977/eng84_cicd/README.md

    * HTTP (80) with source `Anywhere` - allow access to the app
 7. Review and Launch
 8. Select the existing DevOpsStudent key:pair option for SSH
-9. Transfer the app's provision file and run it inside the instance (for dependencies)
+9. Transfer the app's folders using `scp -i ~/.ssh/DevOpsStudent.pem -r app_location ubuntu@app_ec2_public_ip:~/app/` in the directory before the app
+10. SSH inside the instance and run the app's provision file
-10. Ensure the public NACL allows SSH (22) with source `jenkins_server_ip/32`
+11. Ensure the public NACL allows SSH (22) with source `jenkins_server_ip/32`
-11. If the Jenkins server updates, the GitHub webhook, security group and NACL need to be modified
+12. If the Jenkins server updates, the GitHub webhook, security group and NACL need to be modified

-## Step 7: Continuous Deployment Build
+## Step 7: Continuous Deployment Job
 ### General
 1. Click **Discard old builds** and keep the max number of build to 2
 2. Click **GitHub project** and add the HTTP URL of the repository